IBM/telco-network-cloud-drivers/content/user-guides/cicd/introduction.md

 ![VNF & NS packages](/images/user-guides/cicd/overview/packages.png "VNF & NS Packages")

-The following packages need to be managed by the LM CI/CD process and tools:
+The following packages need to be managed by the TNCO CI/CD process and tools:

 - **Network Service Package**: Network service descriptors that organize VNFs are combined with behaviour tests.
 - **Native VNF Packages**: VNF artifacts designed and built to be run in the TNCO VNFM.